Skip to content

 You want to help.
 You don't know how.

 Maybe it was a phone call at 2 AM.
 Maybe you watched it happen.
-Either way, you're in a fog of disbelief and you need to do something.
+Either way, you're in a fog of disbelief and doing something feels urgent.

 The legal system doesn't come with instructions for family members.
-Nobody tells you what's normal, what's a red flag, or when you should start asking hard questions about the defense strategy.
+Nobody tells you what's normal, what's a red flag, or when it's worth asking hard questions about the defense strategy.

-That's where the Defense Milestone Score comes in.
+That's where the Masked Researcher’s First Read comes in.
 You answer questions about where the case stands — charge type, case stage, attorney behavior — and get an instant score that tells you if things are on track or if there are gaps that need attention.

 5 things family members can do right now